 Quick Recap & Conclusion

-- The company he teases is a in the area of data-refining which he says is "expected to explode 18,767%".
+- The company he teases is in the area of data-refining which he says "could explode more than six-fold in next few years".

 - He claims this one company is at the forefront of it all.